neurokitti/AIRIS-VtuberAI/README.md

 # VtuberAI
 this is an AI Vtuber that DOES NOT USE OpenAIs API key. it is designed to run localy and can run ofline.

+## Updates
+None lol

 ## instilation
-first install pytorch using the following. this is what I used for my nvidia GPU but you can use other instilations [here](https://pytorch.org/get-started/locally/)
+i dont know how to make a requirements.txt so for now just do this. first install pytorch using the following. this is what I used for my nvidia GPU but you can use other instilations [here](https://pytorch.org/get-started/locally/)
 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121